OAI/Gluecon-Workshop/New/callbacks.md

 ## The simple Webhook

-In this example api, an operation is described that allows a clinet to subscribe to a webhook by POSTing a JSON representation that has the callback URL as a property of the body.
+In this example api, the operation allows a client to subscribe to a webhook by POSTing a JSON representation that has the callback URL as a property of the response body.
 The operation has a `callback` object called `mainHook` that describes the HTTP request that will be made when the webhook is triggered by the origin server.

 ```yaml
 openapi : 3.0.0